ThallesTeodoro/LaravelRepositories/README.md

 ```
 php artisan repository:new RepositoryName ModelName
 ```
-> Again, pay attention to the terminal output.

 > The fisrt argument is the repository name.
 The second is the model that you want to use.
 If your model was not on default path, you can inform the path to file.